kubedb/docs/docs/guides/elasticsearch/backup/auto-backup/index.md

 - At first, you need to have a Kubernetes cluster, and the `kubectl` command-line tool must be configured to communicate with your cluster.
 - Install Stash in your cluster following the steps [here](https://stash.run/docs/latest/setup/).
-- Install [KubeDB](https://kubedb.com) in your cluster following the steps [here](https://kubedb.com/docs/latest/setup/).
-This step is optional.
-You can deploy your database using any method you want.
+- Install KubeDB in your cluster following the steps [here](/docs/setup/README.md).
-- If you are not familiar with how Stash backup and restore Elasticsearch databases, please check the following guide [here](/docs/addons/elasticsearch/overview.md).
+- If you are not familiar with how Stash backup and restore Elasticsearch databases, please check the following guide [here](/docs/guides/elasticsearch/backup/overview/index.md).
-- If you are not familiar with how auto-backup works in Stash, please check the following guide [here](/docs/guides/latest/auto-backup/overview.md).
+- If you are not familiar with how auto-backup works in Stash, please check the following guide [here](https://stash.run/docs/latest/guides/latest/auto-backup/overview/).
-- If you are not familiar with the available auto-backup options for databases in Stash, please check the following guide [here](/docs/guides/latest/auto-backup/database.md).
+- If you are not familiar with the available auto-backup options for databases in Stash, please check the following guide [here](https://stash.run/docs/latest/guides/latest/auto-backup/database/).

 You should be familiar with the following `Stash` concepts: